TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Shigu for your specific testing and discussions
 Topher for your great mod manager Snakebite
-NasaNhak for your voluminous questions and suggestions Various people for their donations, including
+NasaNhak for your voluminous questions and suggestions Various people for their donations, including:
+Oliver
+Daniel
 Domenico
 Ryuta
 All the mod users on nexus for trying the mod and bug reports